caktus/django-timepiece/README.rst

 0.3.6 (Unreleased)
 ******************
 * Allowed entries to be added in the future.
+* Added per project activity restrictions.

 0.3.5 (12-09-2011)
 ******************